-A dominant force in British Flat racing and one of the all-time greats.

-[Old version]

-A dominant force in British Flat racing and one of the all-time greats.
-Champion trainer ten times and the only trainer in the 20th century to win an English Classic in five successive seasons.
-He claimed his fifth victory in the Investec Derby with Workforce in 2010 who went on to win the Qatar Prix de l’Arc de Triomphe in Paris that season.
+Sir Michael Stoute has been champion trainer ten times (between 1981 and 2009) and won every British Classic.
+He claimed his fifth victory in the Investec Derby with Workforce in 2010 and that colt went on to win the Qatar Prix de l’Arc de Triomphe in Paris that season.